-In-Service Withdrawals - A participant may withdraw any amount of the vested portion of their employer matching account, employer basic account, employee after-tax account, and rollover accounts at any time.
-Once a participant has reached age 59 1/2, he or she can withdraw any portion of their employee elective account.
+In-Service Withdrawals - A participant may withdraw any amount of the vested portion of his or her employer matching account, employer basic account, employee after-tax account, and rollover account at any time.
+Once a participant has reached age 59 /2, he or she can withdraw any portion of his or her employee elective account.